ajax-crypto/ImRichText/README.md

 ## Non-Goals
 * Build scripts like cmake, build2, make, etc. This library is intended to be used by simply copying the .h/.cpp files.
 * Full-fledged support for CSS3 styling with layout
-* Although Qt's rich text in labels supports tables, tables are not supported by design, use ImGui tables instead.
 * Support alternate syntax i.e. Markdown, Restructured Text, MathML, etc.

 ## Build Dependencies